-- In a historically tight job market, DB plans could help retain experienced workers, saving on recruiting and hiring costs. - DB plans may provide a stream of income through retirement, a key desire for participants, which has proven elusive within defined contribution (DC) plans. - Investment strategies, such as Liability Driven Investing (LDI), have been successful in managing risk and improving predictability of costs. - Despite challenging market returns in 2022, rising interest rates reduced plan liabilities and improved funded status for many plans, providing a potential source to fund new DB accruals. - DB plans could be a key component in helping solve America's retirement challenge.
+- In a historically tight job market, DB plans could help retain experienced workers, saving on recruiting and hiring costs. - DB plans may provide a stream of income through retirement, a key desire for participants, which has proven elusive within defined contribution (DC) plans. - Investment strategies, such as Liability Driven Investing (LDI), have been successful in managing risk and improving predictability of costs. - Many plans are overfunded, providing a potential source to fund new DB accruals. - DB plans could be a key component in helping solve America's retirement challenge.